elguitar/cookbook/README.md

 # cookbook
-A collection of decent recipes
+A collection of decent recipes.